meilisearch/specifications/text/0123-ranking-rules-setting-api.md

 ##### 3.1.1.1.
 Words Ranking Rule

-Results are sorted by decreasing the number of matched query terms.
-Ranks documents that contain all query terms first.
+Results are sorted by decreasing the number of matched query terms. `words` ranks documents that contain all query terms first.

 The `words` ranking rule works from right to left.
 Therefore, the order of the query string impacts the order of results.